-Applications are invited from ambitious, independent and motivated candidates to work with Professor Peter D. Adams to investigate the epigenetics of aging and age-associated diseases, such as cancer.
-Specific projects range from development of novel epigenetic therapies to combat cancer (for example, epigenetic therapies to synergize with immune therapies), to mechanistic investigation of epigenetic control of cellular senescence and aging, particularly those events that pre-dispose to cancer.
+Applications are invited from ambitious, independent and motivated candidates to work with Professor Peter D. Adams to investigate the epigenetics of aging and cancer.
+Prof. Adams is opening a lab at Sanford-Burnham-Prebys Medical Discovery Institute in late 2016.
+Specific projects in the lab range from development of novel epigenetic therapies to combat cancer (for example, epigenetic therapies to synergize with immune therapies), to epigenetic mechanisms of control of cellular senescence and aging, particularly those events that pre-dispose to cancer.
 A long-term goal of the lab is to develop epigenetic-based therapies that can prevent age-associated events that predispose to cancer, with a view to cancer chemoprevention.

-The project will employ state-of-the-art molecular and cellular biology approaches, including ChIP-seq, RNA-seq, DNA methyl-seq and other large-scale epigenomic and chromatin analyses, including at the single-cell level; cell imaging; state-of-the-art gene manipulations using RNAi and CRISPR/Cas9 technology.
+The project will employ state-of-the-art molecular and cellular biology approaches, including ChIP-seq, RNA-seq, DNA methyl-seq and other large-scale epigenomic and chromatin analyses, including at the single-cell level; high throughput chemical and RNAi/CRISPR phenotypic screens; cell imaging; state-of-the-art gene manipulations using RNAi and CRISPR technology.
 In addition, we routinely employ sophisticated mouse models and human tissues.

 Candidates should have, or be working towards, a PhD or equivalent degree in a biological science.
-Expertise in some aspect of cell and/or molecular biology and/or animal models is essential.
-The Adams lab has dedicated computational biology support for data analysis, so computational expertise is an advantage, but not essential.
-Successful applicants will have opportunity to learn computational approaches for analysis of large datasets, a big advantage in the competitive job market.
+Expertise in an aspect of cell and/or molecular biology and/or animal models is essential.
+The lab has dedicated computational biology support for data analysis, so computational expertise is an advantage, but not essential.
+Successful applicants will be able to learn computational approaches for analysis of large datasets, a big advantage in a competitive job market.

-Interested candidates should send an email with a summary of achievements and research interests, updated CV and contact information for 3 letters of reference to Dr. Peter Adams via the Apply button below.
+Interested candidates should send an email with a summary of achievements and research interests, updated CV and contact information for 3 letters of reference to Dr. Peter Adams (email@example.com).